kingluo/myresume/README.md

 Features:

 * supporting Linux and Windows
-* application in shared object library, loaded by the launcher
+* application in the shared object library, loaded by the launcher
-* configuration via tcl (the schema is defined in idl, and you could retrieve them in C types at runtime)
+* configuration via tcl (the schema is defined in IDL, and you could retrieve them in C types at runtime)
 * object failover and load-balance
-* fully asynchronous call just like nodejs, as well as tranditional synchronous call
+* fully asynchronous call just like nodejs, as well as traditional synchronous call
-* make full use of shared memory and unix domain socket
+* make full use of shared memory and Unix domain socket
 * address resolution via in-shared-memory distributed db
-* no message marshaling and demarshaling
+* no message marshaling and unmarshaling
 * lz4 compression for large message
-* support CORBA_Any type in idl (think about what golang interface could do)
+* support CORBA_Any type in IDL (think about what Golang interface could do)
-* failure aware and callback
+* failure awareness and callback
 * managed memory access and recycle for call arguments

 ### Server Bootstrap CD

 *2006 GuangDong Linux Center*

-The Bootstrap CD is a special compact disc to guide the Administrators to install OS onto the bare server machine at ease.
-It boots the bare machine into a special in-memory gentoo linux, which provides installation wizard which guides the user to configure the target OS (Redhat, Suse, Windows) installation, then it installs the OS automatically, and finally after reboot, the user get a full system with OS installed and integrated drivers for the particular machines.
+The Bootstrap CD is a special compact disc to guide the Administrators to install OS onto the bare server machine with ease.
+It boots the bare machine into a special in-memory Gentoo Linux, which provides an installation wizard that guides the user to configure the target OS (Redhat, Suse, Windows) installation, then it installs the OS automatically, and finally after reboot, the user get a full system with OS installed and integrated drivers for the particular machines.

 The system is based on a dedicated MVC framework.
-The backend is written in Bash scripts following the configuration-driven model of 'portage' (the flexible package management system of Gentoo Linux distribution), while the front-end is written in Java (tomcat).
-The backend and the front-end are communicated through an .ini file, which is composed of fields used to synchronize the function logic of each other.
+The backend is written in Bash scripts following the configuration-driven model of 'portage' (the flexible package management system of Gentoo Linux distribution), while the front end is written in Java (tomcat).
+The backend and the front end are communicated through a .ini file, which is composed of fields used to synchronize the function logic of each other.

-It makes use of many techniques, e.g. initrd, squashfs, unionfs, sysfs (devices scanning), OS installer hijacking (for Linux, it injects the drivers and post-installation scripts into the target initrd and installer, e.g. redhat Anaconda; for Windows, it constructs a special freedos image to launch auto-installtion).
+It makes use of many techniques, e.g. initrd, squashfs, unionfs, sysfs (devices scanning), OS installer hijacking (for Linux, it injects the drivers and post-installation scripts into the target initrd and installer, e.g. redhat Anaconda; for Windows, it constructs a special freedos image to launch auto-installation).

 ### Other open-source works

 *2005-2008 GuangDong Linux Center*

-#### lvs
+#### LVS

 I submit a transparent proxy patch to the project author.